irods/irods_docs/docs/plugins/pluggable_authentication.md

 ## GSI (Grid Security Infrastructure)

-Grid Security Infrastructure (GSI) setup in iRODS 4.0+ has been greatly simplified.
-The functionality itself is provided by the [GSI authentication plugin](https://github.com/irods/irods_auth_plugin_gsi).
+The functionality for GSI authentication in iRODS is provided by the [GSI authentication plugin](https://github.com/irods/irods_auth_plugin_gsi).

 ### GSI Configuration